Back |

 Test for Freshness

-Float Test: Fill a bowl of water that is double deep as the egg is tall.
+Float Test: Fill a bowl of water that is twice as deep as the egg is tall.
 If the egg sinks to the bottom and turns on the side, it’s very fresh.

 If the egg sinks to the bottom but tilts up at an angle or stands on end, it’s a bit older but still good to eat.